SAP-samples/cloud-extension-graph-sample/documentation/Prerequisites/README.md

 [SAP Event Mesh](https://help.sap.com/viewer/product/SAP_EM/Cloud/en-US) is a fully managed cloud service that allows applications to communicate through asynchronous events.
 Create responsive applications that work independently and participate in event-driven business processes across your business ecosystem for greater agility and scalability.

 ## Prerequisites for SAP HANA Cloud

 Make sure that you have an instance of SAP HANA database in your space.
-For more details, refer [this](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/f7febb16072b41f7ac90abf5ea1d4b86.html).
+For more details, see section [Create an SAP HANA Database Instance Using SAP HANA Cloud Central](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/f7febb16072b41f7ac90abf5ea1d4b86.html) in the SAP HANA Cloud documentation.

 ## Prerequisites for SAP S/4HANA Cloud